Hi! My name is Josh, and I am a vertebrate paleontologist currently based at Lake Forest College, IL.

 Current Work

 I received my PhD in June 2024 from NC State.
-Working under Dr Lindsay Zanno, my dissertation focused on the eggs and nests of oviraptorosaur dinosaurs.
-Based on a new nest found in Utah, the first of its kind from North America, we were able to gain new insight into the unusual nesting behavior of oviraptorosaurs.
-With particularly good preservation and preparation of the eggs, we were able to develop new methods of high-resolution surface scanning to compare the external texture of these eggs and re-evaluate their variation.
-This led to comparisons with modern bird eggs, nests of closely-related ovriaptorosaurs in Asia, and new hypotheses for eggshell ornamentation for which we are publishing work currently!
+Working under Dr Lindsay Zanno, my dissertation centered on the eggs and nests of oviraptorosaur dinosaurs.
+I was able to gain new insight into the unusual nesting behavior of oviraptorosaurs, developing new methods of high-resolution surface scanning to compare the external texture of these eggs and re-evaluate their variation.
+This led to a re-evaluation of mid-Cretaceous North American eggshells, comparisons with modern ground-nesting birds and closely-related dinosaurs in Asia, and new hypotheses for external eggshell ornamentation.
+Publications continue anew, so look out for more to come!

-Following my PhD, I started as a Visiting Assistant Professor of Biology at Lake Forest College near Chicago, IL.
-While continuing to work on my PhD research questions, I am teaching classes higher level classes on Evolution and Paleoecology, a core biology class on Evolutionary Ecology, , and an interdisciplinary introductory class called The Science of Water.
+I started as a Visiting Assistant Professor of Biology at Lake Forest College near Chicago, IL in 2024.
+While continuing to research my PhD research questions, I am teaching classes on Evolution and Paleoecology, a core biology class on Evolution and Ecology, and an interdisciplinary introductory class called The Science of Water.

-Outside of work, I enjoy playing and watching sports, science fiction cinema, The Simpsons, and hiking/camping with my girlfriend Sar and our dog, George.
+Outside of work, I enjoy The Simpsons, a multitude of sports, science fiction cinema, and being outdoors with my girlfriend Sar and our dog, George.